Benali-Samar/C-projects/mmap/README.md

 #How to ?

-Just compile the code by gcc mmap.c -o mmap
+Just compile the code by: gcc mmap.c -o mmap

 Excute it and pass the arguments by : ./mmap read.txt 0 10